phatminhswe/advancedC/README.md

 # STACK

- Overview
+**Overview**

-⚫ a stack is a constrained version of a linked list
+- a stack is a constrained version of a linked list

-⚫ all insertions and deletions are only made at the top of the stack ⚫ the last item to be put in to the stack is always the first item to be removed ⚫ referred to as a last-in, first-out (LIFO) data structure a stack is referenced via a pointer to the top element of the stack ⚫ the link member in the last node of the stack is set to NULL to indicate the bottom of the stack ⚫ not setting the link in the bottom node of a stack to NULL can lead to runtime errors ⚫ stacks and linked lists are represented identically ⚫ difference is that insertions and deletions may occur anywhere in a linked list, but only at the top of a stack
+- all insertions and deletions are only made at the top of the stack

+- the last item to be put in to the stack is always the first item to be removed

+ -referred to as a last-in, first-out (LIFO) data structure

+- a stack is referenced via a pointer to the top element of the stack

+ -the link member in the last node of the stack is set to NULL to indicate the bottom of the stack

+ -not setting the link in the bottom node of a stack to NULL can lead to runtime errors

+- stacks and linked lists are represented identically

+  -difference is that insertions and deletions may occur anywhere in a linked list, but only at the top of a stack

 </details>